Are you searching for something to do and somewhere to go this summer? These are the best places to visit in the USA in July!

 If Colorado is your destination for a July vacation in the USA, choose Durango as a great option to have both urban attractions and outdoor activities!
 It is one of the coolest towns in Colorado!

 It is a great 500-mile hike with spectacular views.
 Bikers will love over 30 miles of mountain biking trails in the Horse Gulch area, as well.
 It makes for the perfect weekend trip from Denver.

-In July, you will experience the best Durango concert series, the Music in the Mountains annual music fest taking place in all concert halls of Durango for three weeks.
+In July, you will experience the best Durango concert series, the Music in the Mountains annual music festival, taking place in all concert halls in Durango for three weeks.

 Average temperatures and precipitation: highs of 81F (27C) and lows of 55F (12C); 7 days of rain

 Reasons to visit the Berkshires in July: hiking trails, orchestra performance in the park, comfortable temperatures

 Known for its outdoor adventures—hiking and water sports—the Berkshires are a top choice in Massachusetts for July vacationing for residents of big cities.